Access4all/adg/pages/knowledge/colours-and-contrast/non-text-content/README.md

 This is due to the fact that colours are no key factor for calculating contrast.
 So even with only a few sections you will run out quickly of high contrast combinations.

-### Enhancing contrasts
+### Working arround low contrasts

 First of all you should add a clearly visible stroke around the sections.
 This way the sections' colours do not need to have high contrast against each other anymore.

 ![Pie chart with stroke](_media/pie-chart-with-stroke.png)

 Still, the colours cannot be assigned successfully by people with low contrast vision.
-To make up for this, you should place the descriptions right inside the sections...
+To make up for this, you can either place the descriptions right inside the sections...

 ![Pie chart labels inside](_media/pie-chart-with-labels-inside.png)